 Jockey’s Ridge is welcoming of dogs and, no doubt, they will enjoy every minute of frolicking in the sand.
 Because the vast majority of the park is sand with full sun exposure, be sure to keep an eye on the sand temperature for delicate paws.
 It’s also a good idea to bring cold water along, too.

 Stop and Smell the Roses at Elizabethan Gardens

 Amid the salt air and the sandy beaches, it may surprise you to know that there is a beautiful botanical garden in the Outer Banks.
 Tucked in a wooded area of Roanoke Island that is part of Fort Raleigh National Historic Park and near the Lost Colony’s Waterside Theatre, the Elizabethan Gardens is a hidden gem.

 The more than 10-acres of gardens are dedicated to the memory of the English colonists who settled near the site.
 There are over 500 different species of plants at the Elizabethan Gardens.
 As with any garden, what is in bloom changes with the season.

-But the best part is that your dog can visit the Elizabethan Gardens with you.
+But the best part is that the Elizabethan Gardens is an Outer Banks dog-friendly spot!
 For a nominal fee, well-behaved leashed dogs who are up to date on vaccinations can also enjoy the gardens.